huggingface/blog/sentiment-analysis-fhe.md

 Proportion of neutral examples: 21.17%
 ```

-The ratio of positive and negative examples is rather similar, though we have significantly more negative examples.
+The ratio of positive and neutral examples is rather similar, though we have significantly more negative examples.
 Let’s keep this in mind to select the final evaluation metric.

 Now we can split our dataset into training and test sets.
 We will use a seed for this code to ensure it is perfectly reproducible.